CLEX: Continuous Length Extrapolation for Large Language Models: Experiments

 \section{Experiments}

 In this section, we conduct a thorough evaluation of \ourMethod{}'s performance in terms of handling long contexts and its extrapolation capabilities.
-We compare our approach against other methods covering both length extrapolation (i.e., ALiBi~\citep{press2022train} and random positions (denoted as RandomPos)~\citep{ruoss-etal-2023-randomized}) and PE scaling methods (i.e.., PI~\citep{chen2023extending} and Yarn~\citep{peng2023yarn}).
+We compare our approach against other methods covering both length extrapolation (i.e., ALiBi~\citep{press2022train} and random positions (denoted as RandomPos)~\citep{ruoss-etal-2023-randomized}) and PE scaling methods (i.e., PI~\citep{chen2023extending} and Yarn~\citep{peng2023yarn}).
 We primarily conduct experiments on the LLaMA-2-7B model.
 For the language modelling, we train our model and the baselines on 2B tokens extracted from Redpajama-Book~\citep{together2023redpajama}, which is collected from Pile-Books3~\citep{gao2020pile} and PG-19~\citep{raecompressivepg2019} datasets.
 The performance of the models is assessed based on perplexity and next-token-prediction accuracy, with evaluation sequence lengths up to 64k.
 Furthermore, we conduct instruction tuning for LLaMA-2-7B using \ourMethod{} on the UltraChat dataset~\citep{ding2023enhancing}.
 The evaluation is performed on the LongBench benchmark~\citep{bai2023longbench}, where we compare our model with GPT-3.5-turbo and other LLaMA-2-based open-source models designed for handling long context.
-Further details on the experimental setup, baselines, and training configuration will be discussed in~\Cref{sec:experimental_details}.
+Further details about baselines and training configuration will be discussed in~\Cref{sec:experimental_details}, as well as more experimental results and ablations in~\Cref{sec:additional_results}.